arslankhanali/SpotifyGeneratePlaylist/README.md

 python3 -i add_songs.py "your_playlist_name"
 ```
 * See which function gave you that error.
 Save all previous variables in shelve (shown in next step)
 * Try saving any variables (e.g youtube,spotify_playlist_id) in a shelve.
-So you dont have to authorise permission from Google each time we run it or run all previous functions again.
+So you don't have to authorise permission from Google each time we run it or run all previous functions again.
 ```
 with shelve.open('shelve.db') as db:
          db["youtube"] = youtube